 carry out what you have promised This is a request.
 To carry out what one has said is an idiom meaning to do what one has said.
-Alternate translation: "please do what you have promised" (See: Idiom) ULT 16 And now, Yahweh, God of Israel, keep for your servant David my father that which you spoke to him saying, 'There will not be cut off for you a man from before me, sitting on the throne of Israel, only if your sons keep their ways to walk in my law, just as you walked before me.'
-You will not fail to have a man God speaking in terms of David having a man implies that the man would be a descendant of David.
+Alternate translation: "please do what you have promised" (See: Idiom (p.936)) (See: Idiom (p.936)) You will not fail to have a man God speaking in terms of David having a man implies that the man would be a descendant of David.
 This can be stated positively.
-Alternate translation: "you will always have a descendant" (See: Assumed Knowledge and Implicit Information and Double Negatives) a man in my sight to sit on the throne of Israel The phrase "in my sight" here implies that God would choose the man and the man would want to obey God.
-(See: Assumed Knowledge and Implicit Information) to sit on the throne of Israel The throne is a metonym for the activity of the one who sits on the throne.
-Alternate translation: "to rule over Israel" (See: Metonymy) to walk in my law, as you have walked before me The way a person behaves is spoken of as if that person were walking on a path.
-Alternate translation: "to obey my law, as you have obeyed me" or "to be faithful to my law as you have been faithful to me" (See: Metaphor) let your word be confirmed, which you have spoken to your servant David "I want you to make come true the word that you have spoken to your servant David" ULT 17 And now, Yahweh, God of Israel, let your word be confirmed, which you spoke to your servant, to David. let your word be confirmed This can be translated in active form.
-Alternate translation: "confirm your word" or "make your word come true" (See: Active or Passive) your word "your promise" Connecting Statement:
+Alternate translation: "you will always have a descendant" (See: [[rc:///ta/man/translate/figs-explicit]] and [[rc:///ta/man/translate/figs-doublenegatives]]) (See: Assumed Knowledge and Implicit Information (p.874)) a man in my sight to sit on the throne of Israel The phrase "in my sight" here implies that God would choose the man and the man would want to obey God.
+(See: Assumed Knowledge and Implicit Information (p.874)) (See: Assumed Knowledge and Implicit Information (p.874)) to sit on the throne of Israel The throne is a metonym for the activity of the one who sits on the throne.
+Alternate translation: "to rule over Israel" (See: Metonymy (p.950)) (See: Metonymy (p.950)) to walk in my law, as you have walked before me The way a person behaves is spoken of as if that person were walking on a path.
+Alternate translation: "to obey my law, as you have obeyed me" or "to be faithful to my law as you have been faithful to me" (See: Metaphor (p.944)) (See: Metaphor (p.944)) let your word be confirmed, which you have spoken to your servant David Alternate translation: "I want you to make come true the word that you have spoken to your servant David" let your word be confirmed This can be translated in active form.
+Alternate translation: "confirm your word" or "make your word come true" (See: Active or Passive (p.871)) (See: Active or Passive (p.871)) your word Alternate translation: "your promise" Connecting Statement: